dhall-lang/dhall-lang/docs/howtos/How-to-translate-recursive-code-to-Dhall.md

 ```

 This code is not supported in Dhall because it is a recursive definition:
-it uses the type `ListInt` itself while defining `ListInt`.
-Dhall will print an error:
+the type `ListInt` is being defined using the type `ListInt` itself.
+A corresponding definition in Dhall syntax is rejected by Dhall:

 ```dhall
 ⊢ let ListInt : Type = < Nil | Cons : { head: Integer, tail : ListInt } > in ListInt